Who is The Workroom?

 Associates

-Linked to its principles and inspired by the book Reinventing Organizations, The Workroom aims to collaborate with others instead of employing people.
-The Workroom operates based on collaboration.
+Linked to its principles and inspired by the book Reinventing Organizations, The Workroom operates based on collaboration.
 We build project teams tailored for each client.
-The Workroom’s associates are all highly skilled, motivated and passionate about the clients and projects The Workroom is involved in.
+The Workroom’s associates are all highly skilled, motivated and passionate. (listed in alphabetical order)

 Christa Robijn